All Publications

 Forensic Publications

 Note: These are just the forensic publications.
 See the full publication list in a separate post.
-Busey T, & Coon, M. Not all Identification Conclusions are Equal: Quantifying the Strength of Fingerprint Decisions.
-In press, Forensic Science International. pdf (accepted version).
+Busey, T., & Coon, M. (2023).
+Not all identification conclusions are equal: Quantifying the strength of fingerprint decisions.
+Forensic Science International, 343, 111543. pdf (accepted version).
 Also see link to Presentation and a blog post on the Gaussian assumption Busey, T., & Klutzke, M. (2022).
 Calibrating the Perceived Strength of Evidence of Forensic Testimony Statements.
-Science & Justice.

 Read More